- Accessing content

 Registering and favouriting

 Registering an account for the Science Learning Hubs is easy and free – sign up with your email address or your Google account.
-Registering and logging in to the site provides additional features, such as the ability to ‘favourite’ content to find it quickly later.
+Registering and logging in to the site provides additional features, such as the ability to ‘favourite’ content to find it quickly later and to create collections.

 Once you are logged in, just click the star to favourite a page.
 Logged-in users can find their favourites through the bar at the top of every page.